Some of us distrust God because we question the fairness of his salvation plan.

 New Testament Standard

-In the New Testament, Jesus distilled The Ten Commandments into a few principles.
+In the New Testament, Jesus distilled the Ten Commandments into a few principles.
 His key followers amplified these truths in their writings.

 After Jesus died on the cross, God rescinded the sacrificial protocols prescribed in the Old Testament.